papa-cool/duplicate/README.md

 # Open http://localhost:3000 to view it in the browser.
 npm start

+# Run the app in the development mode with firebase emulator
+firebase emulators:start

 # Launches the test runner in the interactive watch mode.
 npm test